 Introducing the Ewaso Lions team…

-Paul has 10 years of professional experience in African wildlife conservation.
-He recently completed his Master’s degree at the Yale School of Forestry & Environmental Studies where his research focused on minimising human-predator conflict.
+Paul has more than 10 years of professional experience in African wildlife conservation.
+He earned his Master’s degree at the Yale School of Forestry & Environmental Studies where his research focused on minimising human-predator conflict.
 Paul joined Shivani in 2009 to run Ewaso Lions and provide organisational oversight and management of Ewaso Lions’ programmes at every level.
-Previously, Paul worked with the African Wildlife Foundation in Kenya and Washington, DC.
+Previously, Paul worked with the African Wildlife Foundation.
 In 2007, he was selected for the Emerging Wildlife Conservation Leaders programme by U.S. Fish & Wildlife Service and Defenders of Wildlife.
-He co-founded the Pangolin Conservation Support Initiative and is a vice chair of the IUCN SSC Pangolin Specialist Group which addresses the illegal trade in this endangered Asian mammal.
-Paul holds a BSc in Wildlife Ecology and Management from the University of Michigan and serves as an advisor to the Kinship Conservation Fellows programme.
+He co-founded Save Pangolins and is a vice chair of the IUCN SSC Pangolin Specialist Group which addresses the illegal trade in this endangered Asian mammal.

 Jeneria Lekilele – Field Operations and Community Manager

 When it comes to getting work done in the field, Jeneria is the man for the job.
 Whether holding community meetings on human-carnivore conflict, aiding in a lion collaring operation, or running the Warrior Watch programme, Jeneria combines competence and local knowledge to ensure our field work gets done.
 Jeneria has experience in the tourism industry and hails from Sasaab village in Westgate.
 If he wasn’t working with lions he says he would do elephants “because they’re big.”
 Sorry, lions.